mainnet-cash/mainnet-js/README.md

 The `mainnet-js` package is sym-linked to the REST expressServer automatically by yarn workspaces.
 Updating `mainnet-js` with code changes is handled automatically by the `test:rest` command.
 If regtest is already running `yarn test:rest:skip`.

-If the mainnet-js library function being tested is not implemented correctly, no amount of debugging the service endpoint will cause it to work.
+**If the mainnet-js library function being tested is not implemented correctly, no amount of debugging the service endpoint will cause it to work.**

 If there are any failing tests in REST assure that similar coverage exists in `mainnet-js` src prior to debugging.
+Go back to step 3, or 2 if necessary.

+When the REST service is successfully implemented and tested, it's a good idea to commit all code and regenerate the server to see if any files get reverted to stubs.

+Alternatively, this check is also performed as part of continuous integration.

-## Browser Testing
+## 7. Browser Testing

 Browsers do not have access to many standard node libraries by design.
 For this reason, some libraries either don't work in the browser or don't work in nodejs.

 All browser tests are denoted by `*.test.headless.js`.

-Tests in the browser require for the library to be bundled for the browser.
-With:

-    yarn

 The bundle is built with webpack and does **not** use browserify, rather it simply omits nodejs libraries.
 Browser tests are run against testnet, using secrets stored